tdwg/website/content/pages/about/index.md

 ## Participate and contribute

-Membership supports the work of the organization, but participation is the key driver of progress.
+Participation is the key driver of progress.
 You do not have to be a member to participate.
 Begin by reading and getting oriented, then participate in our community of interest groups by sharing your opinions and ideas.
 Ultimately, become a leader in TDWG by standing for election to the Executive Committee or volunteering to lead an interest group or contribute to the work of a [subcommittee](./committees/).

 #### Conferences